-This Brief has been prepared to assist Le Masurier in considering the position of its Bath Street site in the context of the North St. Helier Masterplan.
-The company has provided a statement of its intentions, as set out at Appendix 1, in relation to its Bath Street site, and has engaged a design team to visualise regeneration concepts for the site It is important to note that the site is regarded as a Key Intervention Site in the masterplan, and Le Masurier are willing participants in the regeneration of this part of the town.
+This brief has been prepared to assist Le Masurier in considering the development of its Bath Street site which is regarded as a Key Intervention Site in the masterplan.
+The company has provided a statement of its intentions, as set out at Appendix 2, in relation to its Bath Street site, and has engaged a design team to visualise regeneration concepts for it.
+The Minister recognises that the redevelopment of this site to facilitate the regeneration of this area is dependent upon the creation of sufficient development value to enable the company to proceed with their investment in the renewal of this part of the town.

-Accordingly, the Minister recognises that the redevelopment of this site to facilitate the regeneration of this area is dependent upon the creation of sufficient development value.
-Any development proposals will be considered having regard to the objectives of the North of Town Masterplan and the planning policy framework provided by the Island Plan, and any other relevant material planning considerations.
+Any development proposals will, however, be considered having regard to the objectives of the North of Town Masterplan and the planning policy framework provided by the Island Plan, and any other relevant material planning considerations.